postmates/PMHTTP/README.md

 * Support mocking relative URLs when no environment has been set.
 * Shrink the default mock delay to 10ms.
 * Make `HTTPManagerRequest.headerFields` mutable in Obj-C.
 * Add `HTTPManager.defaultHeaderFields` which defines the default header fields to attach to requests and, like `defaultAuth`, only applies to requests within the current environment.
 * Declare conformance to `Equatable` for `HTTPManagerRequest.HTTPHeaders`.
 * Fix fatal error when using deferred multipart bodies along with `serverRequiresContentLength`.
+* Add `HTTPManager.metricsCallback` to collect task metrics (`URLSessionTaskMetrics`) from all tasks associated with the `HTTPManager`.

 #### v4.0.1 (2018-05-17)